arjunmehta94/ruby-extra-credit/README.md

 Grading
 -------

-This is an extra-credit assignment **worth 1% of your final grade** in the class.
+This is an extra-credit assignment **worth 1/4th of a homework** (0.4% of your final grade) in the class.

 There is no partial credit.
 You can earn full extra-credit by either:
   * achieving a **style score >= 90**.